 This proven method can raise hundreds, even thousands of dollars for BGMC.
 Go to nearby homes (supervised, of course) and ask neighbors for items they'd like to donate for the sale.
 Let them know that all profits will go to missions.
-Click here for more information and to download a flyer you can take around the neighborhood.
+Click here to download a flyer you can take around the neighborhood.